digi-ron/AU-Falcon-SPUD-Project/README.md

 ---

-> This is an information preservation project, made as well as possible using very limited resources, for the benefit of anyone who wants to save themselves some of the headaches I encountered going off of the beaten track and finding myself swimming in dead links in long-forgotten forum threads.
+> This is an information preservation project, made as well as possible using very limited resources, for the benefit of anyone who wants to save themselves some of the headaches I encountered going off of the beaten track and finding myself swimming in dead links in long-forgotten forum threads and digging through well-worn third-party workshop manuals.
 >
 > This ***IS NOT*** meant to be the AU Falcon Bible, but rather a last resort to get information that has started to disappear from the wider internet.
 >